Grammar Rules: Who vs. Whom

 It sounds pretty old fashioned: To whom have you sent those letters?
 Modern colloquial speakers expect something more along the lines of Who did you send those letters to?

-In the example above, the second sentence (Who did you send those letters to?) breaches the standards set forth by proper grammar by ending a sentence with a preposition, and it breaks the rules of usage in the ongoing battle of who vs. whom.
+In the example above, the second sentence (Who did you send those letters to?) ends a sentence with a preposition, and it uses who incorrectly.

 - It uses who where whom is the correct interrogative pronoun

-It’s worth noting that many grammarians today are increasingly granting exception to ending sentences with prepositions.
-As more and more writers and speakers place prepositions at the end of sentences, the practice is becoming more and more acceptable.
+It’s worth noting that many grammarians today say it’s acceptable to end sentences with prepositions.
+As more and more writers and speakers place prepositions at the end of sentences, the practice becomes more acceptable.

 However, we’re not here to talk about prepositions.
 We’re going to take a look at how to properly use the words who or whom in a sentence.

 Yeah, I guess it sounds pretty high-brow, and no, I’m not kidding.
 As I’ve mentioned before, I’m not one of those grammar snobs.
 I do, however, believe that writers who learn the rules can better get away with breaking them.
 If you’re a writer, then it couldn’t possibly hurt to know what an interrogative pronoun is and how to use it in a sentence, correctly.